Inside the Design — The Making of Creating Better Cultures through the Eight Play Personalities - February MLE

 Register

+In this installment of Inside the Design, we’re going behind the curtain with Paul Lopushinsky, founder of Playficient.
 We'll start with Paul sharing the initial spark behind the Eight Play Personalities.
 Then, our program manager will lead a candid, facilitated discussion, digging into the practical steps and strategic decisions involved in bringing this program to life.
-We'll explore questions like:

 • What was the catalyst that prompted Paul to turn his "big idea" into a tangible program?